hazelcast/hazelcast-jet/site/docs/sql/00-intro.md

 ## Installation

-For proper functionality the `hazelcast-jet-sql` has to be on the class path.
-If you're using Gradle or Maven, make sure to add this module to the dependencies.
+You need the `hazelcast-jet-sql` module on your classpath.
+If you're using Gradle or Maven, make sure to add this module to the dependencies:

 <!--DOCUSAURUS_CODE_TABS-->